jharner/rspark/README.md

 [rspark on AWS](https://github.com/jharner/rspark/blob/master/AWS/README.md)

-The pre-built image on AWS is called `rsparkbox` and it contains the `rspark-tutorial`.
+The pre-built image on AWS is called `rsparkbox3` and it contains the `rspark-tutorial`.
 Once you follow the steps in the README, connect to your `rspark` server through a web browser.

 **Note** If you are given an IP address for you instance, enter it into your browser's URL bar as 'http://0.0.0.0:8787' replacing '0.0.0.0' with the IP address of your instance.
 In this case you do not need an AWS account.
 Log into RStudio with the credentials:

 		username: rstudio
-		password: rstudio
+		password: rstudiojh

 **IMPORTANT:** When you have finished using `rspark`, you need to stop or terminate your EC2 instance.
 If you neglect to do this, you will be charged by Amazon for the duration it is left running.